Llanfairpwllgwyngyll

 Llanfairpwllgwyngyll or Llanfair Pwllgwyngyll (/cy/), often shortened to Llanfairpwll and sometimes to Llanfair PG, is a village and community on the Isle of Anglesey, Wales.
 It is located on the Menai Strait, next to the Britannia Bridge.
 At the 2011 Census the population was 3,107, of whom 71% could speak Welsh.
 As of the 2021 census, the population had decreased to 2,900 (rounded to the nearest 100).
 It is the sixth largest settlement in the county by population.

 ' (/cy/) is a lengthened form of the name, used in some contexts.
-With 58 characters split into 18 syllables, it is purported to have the longest name in Europe and the second longest one-word place name in the world.
+With 58 characters split into 18 syllables, it is purported to be the longest name in Europe and the second longest one-word place name in the world.